 Using the services of only one courier company is a good solution for large sellers.
 If you can meet the high limits for the monthly number of shipments, you have a good basis for negotiating the terms.
 You should never give up trying to negotiate.
 You may not always get what you want, but at least you will be sure that you have done your best to make savings.

 For smaller traders, it will be much more advantageous to use the services of shipping brokers.
-Thanks to their services, you will gain access not only to more favourable price offers, but also you will enable your clients to choose a supplier.
+Thanks to their services, you will gain access not only to more favorable price offers, but also you will enable your clients to choose a supplier.

 Test different solutions and give a choice